euroargodev/argopy-5years/www/challenges/challenge-warming.rst

         :bdg-danger-line:`Challenge`

-        Participants should submit a Python code to determine the annual 2000db-bottom average temperature since 2016 in the Irminger Sea.
+        Participants should submit a Python code to determine the annual 2000db-bottom average temperature since 2016 in the Irminger Sea (which can simply be defined using a lat/lon box).

         +++